Work and Travel the World!

 Work on A Boat

 Unfortunately, the days of being a pirate are kinda over but that doesn’t mean you can’t still be a modern day ‘kind-of pirate’.
 Still a bit under the radar, it’s very possible to find travel jobs on boats, specifically – yachts and sailboats.
 Work is certainly easier to get with experience, but sometimes it’s as easy as just walking on to a dock and asking around.
+Sailing around the world is one of the best ways to get paid to travel!
 If you are interested in working and traveling on yachts or sailboats, this is a phenomenal resource.

 Work on a Cruise Ship